 South London Gallery and The Wellcome Collection (RIFA winner 2018)

-Correspondence O explores the history of the radical Pioneer Health Centre in Peckham and its subsequent conversion into a gated community.
+Correspondence O explores the links between bodies and buildings, health and architecture through the lens of the Pioneer Health Centre in Peckham.
 The two-channel moving image installation presents the complex, changing landscape of public health and the social shift towards a more egocentric, user-focused and technology-infused understanding of wellness.

 The Pioneer Health Centre in south London was founded in 1926 in response to rising public concern over the health of working-class people and an increasing interest in preventative social medicine and experimentation.
 It culminated in the ‘Peckham Experiment’, a twenty-four-year study founded on principles of self-organisation, local empowerment and social connection as fundamental to health.
 The Experiment took place in a new, purpose-built space designed by Sir Owen Williams, comprising large, airy rooms with floor-to-ceiling windows, which enabled biologists to observe members of the local community as they took part in physical exercise, games and clubs.
 The Centre closed in 1950 when its innovative approach conflicted with the ideals of the new National Health Service, though its influence continues to resonate.